MokrushinV/deposits_manager/README.md

 curl -X PUT localhost:8080/deposits/25/1/10 -H "Content-type:application/hal+json" -d "{""monthsSinceOpen"": 67, ""interestRate"": 6.7, ""openDate"": ""2018-06-14""}" to add deposit with id = 25 with client id = 1 and bank id = 10

-PUT requests are the same (full body required).
+PUT requests are the same (full body required, and you should provide "id" parameter for banks and clients, like that: .../banks/10 -H...).

 Do note, that if your console use single quotation, console input should be something like this: curl -X POST localhost:8080/banks -H 'Content-type:application/hal+json' -d '{"bankName": "sampleBank", "bankBIC": "7832493"}'